Abdelrahman-ammar/ChatPDF/README.md

 ## How to use:

-1. After accessing the web browser you will have to browse and select and submit the pdf.
+1. After accessing the web browser you will have to browse , select and submit the pdf.

-2. Once the processing is completed and and knowledge base is created , you can ask questions related to the content you provided
+2. Once the processing is completed and the knowledge base is created , you can ask questions related to the content you provided

 However there is some limitations , which will be adhered in the futrue , like only files with pdf extensions can be uploaded and processed , however this also require a naive pdf where the file should not contain any images or structures like table or other shapes, (again this is only version 1 and will be enhanced in the feature).